-Spring is finally here, the sun is shining and the cold is slowly melting away.
+Spring is in full effect, the sun is shining, and the cold has melted away.
 As we shift into a new season, we must remember that our daily needs are shifting too.
-Winter was a time for restoration, but now with the blossoming of Spring, we must begin to incorporate more movement and lightness into our daily habits.
-A powerful way to begin to shift this energy and flow with the seasons is to incorporate these changes into our Yoga routine.
+Winter was a time for restoration, but now with the blossoming of spring, we must incorporate more movement and lightness into our daily habits.
+A powerful way to shift this energy is to incorporate these changes into our Yoga routine.

-According to Ayurveda, Spring is the time of year for Kapha.
-Since Kapha is comprised of the Earth and Water elements, we must work with the opposing elements by utilizing more Air, Space and Fire energy in our Yoga postures.
-This means that we will need poses that incorporate movement (Air), promote lightness (Space) and increase heat (Fire) in the body.
+According to Ayurveda, spring is the time of year for Kapha.
+Since Kapha is comprised of the Earth and Water elements, we must work with the opposing elements and welcome more Air, Space, and Fire energy in our Yoga postures.
+This means that we will need poses that incorporate movement (Air), promote lightness (Space), and increase heat (Fire) in the body.

-Spring is also the time of year for congestion, allergies and detoxification.
+Spring is also the time of year for congestion, allergies, and detoxification.
 Not surprisingly, all of these factors carry a strong Kapha component.
-Therefore, by practicing a Kapha-reducing Yoga routine, we will simultaneously be clearing away congestion, alleviating allergies and detoxifying our system.
-If you have experienced winter weight gain, a Kapha-reducing Yoga routine is also a healthy and beneficial compliment to a Kapha-reducing dietary regimen to help shed those winter pounds.
+Therefore, by practicing a Kapha-reducing Yoga routine, we will simultaneously be clearing away congestion, alleviating allergies, and detoxifying our system.
+If you have experienced winter weight gain, a Kapha-reducing Yoga routine is also a great complement to a Kapha-reducing diet to help shed those winter pounds.

-Overall, Kapha-reducing Yoga postures are often poses that open the chest (the “home” of Kapha), twist the spine and abdominal region, create heat and promote circulation.
+Overall, Kapha-reducing Yoga postures are often poses that open the chest (the “home” of Kapha), twist the spine and abdominal region (to remove stagnation in the solar plexus), create heat, and promote circulation.
 Since Kapha is sthira or static (non-moving) by nature, the Yoga routine should be done at a steady pace, while you avoid holding any posture for too long (unless otherwise indicated).
 As always, it is important to breath through the nose and use the breath to flow from one posture to the next.

 Kapha-Reducing Yoga Sequence

-The following sequence of postures ideally are done altogether in a flowing, vinyasa style movement.
-However, if time is short feel free to pick and chose the asanas that are needed most for that particular day.
-For example, if you only have 15 minutes, simply do three sun salutations, followed by the “plank to side plank” vinyasa, to Paschimottanasana (forward fold), and finally to Padmasana (lotus pose) for 5 breaths.
+The following sequence of postures are intended to be done together in a flowing, vinyasa style movement.
+However, if time is short, feel free to pick and choose the asanas that are needed most for that particular day.
+For example, if you only have 15 minutes, simply do three sun salutations, followed by the “plank to side plank” vinyasa, to Paschimottanasana (forward fold), and end in Padmasana (lotus pose) for 5 breaths.
 This is not an all-or-nothing routine, and just showing up is always better than skipping it altogether!

-The best time for practice will be early in the morning on an empty stomach; however, anytime is better than none.
-Find a time that allows you to make this a consistent part of your routine and practice this or some variation of this routine 5-6 times each week.
+The best time for practice will be early in the morning (Kapha time is 6am to 10am) and on an empty stomach; however, anytime is better than none!
+Find a time that allows you to make this a consistent part of your routine and practice this or some variation of this routine 5 to 6 times each week.

-***If at anytime you begin to lose your breath or need a break, please take child’s pose or down dog; however, only stay for 1-3 breaths and keep things moving!
+***If at anytime you begin to lose your breath or need a break, please take child’s pose or down dog; however, only stay for 1 to 3 breaths and keep things moving!